Dr. Horrible's Sing-Along Blog: Act III

 Under Penny's influence, Captain Hammer launches a crusade to help the homeless and clean up the city's structural issues.
 Waiting at the laundromat for an absent Billy, Penny ponders her relationship with Hammer while Dr. Horrible goes into seclusion to turn his stun ray into a death ray ("So They Say").
 At the opening for Penny's new homeless shelter, Captain Hammer makes a speech that degenerates into condescending self-praise ("Everyone's a Hero").
 Penny, embarrassed and disillusioned, quietly tries to leave, but Horrible appears out of the red curtain that was supposed to conceal Hammer's statue.
 He renders Hammer motionless with his freeze ray, then taunts the shocked crowd and reveals his completed death ray ("Slipping").
 He hesitates to kill Hammer, however, fearing what Penny will think if she witnesses it.

 Hammer suddenly breaks free from his paralysis and punches Horrible across the room, damaging the death ray.
 He picks up the death ray and prepares to use it on Horrible, but the death ray explodes and causes Hammer to feel pain for the first time in his life.
 Wailing childishly, Hammer flees the scene.
 Horrible fears he has vanquished his nemesis without committing the murder required by the League, but then finds Penny fatally impaled by shrapnel from the exploding death ray.
 She recognizes him as Billy and dies in his arms, deliriously believing Captain Hammer will help them.

 Horrible realizes that Penny's death counts as the required murder and the infamous act has made him a true villain.
 Captain Hammer is last seen sobbing on a therapist's couch.
 Horrible dons a new costume and attends a party to celebrate his induction into the League, taking his seat among other villains including Bad Horse, who is revealed to be an actual horse.
-He declares his intention to subjugate the world, but is shown in the last scene, out of costume as Billy, staring into his blog camera in his basement, depressed ("Everything You Ever").
+He declares his intention to subjugate the world, but is shown in the last scene, out of costume as Billy, staring blankly into his blog camera in his basement, despondent ("Everything You Ever").